For some pro athletes, marijuana is a better choice for the pain, inflammation and other conditions that they typically deal with.

 I thought he was joking.
 He was not.
-He was just way ahead of me.
+He was just way ahead of me when it came to marijuana and exercise.

 Professional athletes from all corners of the sports world have come out in favor of allowing players to use marijuana.
 For some, it is a better choice for the pain, inflammation and other conditions that athletes typically deal with.